afwbkbc/glsmac/README.md

 Gentoo: sudo emerge libsdl2 sdl2-image freetype glu glew

-FreeBSD: install ports: devel/sdl20 (with PTHREADS, X11 and OPENGL), graphics/sdl2_image, print/freetype2 and graphics/glew
+FreeBSD: install ports: devel/sdl20 (with PTHREADS, X11 and OPENGL and some option like OSS if you want sound), graphics/sdl2_image, print/freetype2 and graphics/glew

 It is recommended to build project using cmake and make instead of adding .cpp and .h files manually to IDE.